How good is your digestion?

 Giving the gut time to rest will help support the healing process so avoid food triggers, as well as any inflammatory foods including red meat, alcohol, caffeine and refined sugar.
 The amino acid L-glutamine may also help to support the healing process

 Balancing your bacteria is often a pivotal step in the management of skin conditions such as eczema.
-Support the gut initially with a prebiotic such as Molkosan, then from children up to adults, adding a suitable probiotic could help to improve symptoms.
-Head over and browse the Optibac range with our friends Jan de Vries and explore some of the research surrounding this area!
+Support the gut initially with a prebiotic such as with a source of L+ lactic acid, and then from children up to adults, adding a suitable probiotic could help to further improve symptoms.

 Once you’ve got the main part of your treatment plan underway and your gut is well on the road to recovery, skincare products may then be introduced to help your skin get back to normal.
 Try Neem Cream to help calm dry, irritated skin.